The local information of difference equations: Difference equations and difference modules

 We will restrict our attention to holonomic difference modules.
 Over the affine line, they have an analogous definition to the one for $D$-modules.

 \begin{definition} A $\ddA$-module is \textbf{holonomic} if it is finitely generated over $\ddA$ and every element is annihilated by a nonzero element of $\ddA$. \end{definition}

 The same definition holds for a $D$-module (see for example \cite[Chapter 10]{coutinho}), so a difference module is holonomic if and only if its Mellin transform is holonomic.
-It is less clear how to define holonomic difference modules in general, but there is work on the way on the topic, see \cite{MP}.
-Note that the Mellin transform shows that holonomic difference modules have finite length.
+In general, holonomic difference modules are characterized by the codimension of their singular support, see \cite{MP}.
+Note that the Mellin transform shows that holonomic difference modules have finite length, since holonomic $D$-modules do.

 Holonomic difference modules satisfy many desirable properties.
 However, they are not vector bundles over a dense open set, as in the case of $D$-modules.
-The simplest counterexample might be the torsion module $\delta_0$ generated by an element $s$ and the relation $zs=0$.
+The simplest counterexample is the torsion module $\delta_0$ generated by an element $s$ and the relation $zs=0$.
 The element $\tau^ns$ is supported on $n\in \A^1$, which yields a countable collection of points where $\delta_0$ has torsion.

-One desirable property, however, is the following, which doesn't hold for holonomic $D$-modules.
+One desirable property, however, is the following, which does not hold for holonomic $D$-modules.